How to Enjoy Theatre From the Comfort of Your Own Home.

 17) Opera North have released Bernstein’s ‘Trouble In Tahiti’ on their YouTube channel for a month until 1st June.
 It is a one act satire on the American Dream.

-22) National Theatre Live is going to stream plays via YouTube live to our living room.
+23) National Theatre Live is going to stream plays via YouTube live to our living room.
 They will take place on Thursday nights at 7pm, although you can watch them for up to a week afterwards.
-The first one was One Man Two Guvnors and currently available is The Barbershop Chronicles with A Sreetcar Named Desire, This House and Coriolanus as shows in the future weeks.
+The first one was One Man Two Guvnors and currently available is Small Island with Midsummers Night Dream due to be shown in the future weeks.

 Shakespeare: All of the Shakespeare fans out there are spoilt for choice.
 Offerings include: